 7. Take a self-guided Brisbane River ferry tour

 You don’t have to join any special boat tour to see Brisbane.
-Hop on a CityCat at any terminal and tour around Brisbane River yourself.
+Hop on a CityCat at any terminal and tour around the Brisbane River yourself.

 You can also take the free ferry, CityHopper.
 See more information under the “free things you can do alone in Brisbane” below.